-Colorblindness is a common genetic condition in which some peoples’ eyes can’t tell the difference between certain colors.
-That’s not to say they see everything in greyscale— just that many colors seem identical to one another.
+Color blindness is a common genetic condition in which some peoples’ eyes can’t tell the difference between certain colors.
+That’s not to say these people see the world in greyscale— just that many colors seem identical to one another.
 Total color blindness is very rare in humans.

 Color vision deficiencies (typically grouped together as “color blindness”) are not rare.
 Some form of color blindness affects at least one in twenty people.
-Wikipedia has a helpful table, based on a journal article.
-There are several different forms.
+Wikipedia has a helpful table, based on a journal article from biomedcentral.com.
+There are several different forms of color blindness.
 The most common, red-green color blindness, affects around one in twelve men.

-Color blindness is less profound than many impairments, but people with color vision problems often face restrictions on certain activities.
-This varies around the world.
+Color blindness is less profound than many impairments, but people with color vision problems often face restrictions on certain activities, which vary around the world.
 For example, Romania prohibits residents who are color blind from driving.
 The USA doesn’t consider color blindness a disability because of workplace discrimination purposes.

 Though there are multiple types of color blindness, they are the same in principle.
 For more information, check out Wikipedia’s article on color blindness, which has some excellent descriptions.